robotsthatdream/cafer/example_python/README.md

 A simple example to show how to use cafer.

-New node generation and deletion
+Creating and deleting CAFER nodes
 --------------------------------

 This example shows how to define a simple CAFER node creating and deleting another 2 CAFER nodes.